2001 Kampung Medan riots: Casualties

 The incident in the squatter area has left eight people dead and 24 hospitalised.
 Police said 183 people comprising 100 Malays, 14 Indonesians including two women, and 69 Indians have been arrested.

 Cause of the riots

-The main cause of the racial conflict that occurred in Kampung Medan on March 13, 2001 is poverty due to the government's negligence, as stated by Associate Professor Dr Mansor Mohd Noor.
+According to Associate Professor Dr Mansor Mohd Noor, who had led a group of Universiti Utara Malaysia researchers to study the incident, stated that the main cause of the racial conflict that occurred in Kampung Medan on 13 March 2001 is poverty due to the government's negligence.
 "If you are poor, you have the same problems.
 This is our problem, not a Malay or Indian problem," he added.
 According to Michael (1997), the causes of ethnic conflict can be categorised as state, structural, political, socio-economic and cultural factors (p.
 5).
-It is stated by Dr Mansor Mohd Noor that the poverty and marginalisation has broken down the community and is unrelated to the government.
-The negligence of Kampung Medan by the government has led to an improper education system, lack of social activities, and the lack of resources to sustain a healthy community.
+Dr Mansor's studies found that racial problems were not the top worries of the local residents of Kampung Medan, but were cost of living, corruption, social problems, joblessness and leadership crisis instead.
+His report stated that these series of problems put the locals in an environment of poverty, with a culture of being poor and marginalised from the mainstream society, therefore unable to achieve social mobility.
+This may in turn resulted in the locals becoming anti-government, with a tendency to solving their problems in an extremist and militant manner.